Indoor rainy days activities for preschoolers

 I’m not a huge fan of creepy crawlies like spiders, centipedes, or snakes, and I don’t like the idea of them living in my house, even though they’re amazing creatures.

+That’s why this Halloween celebration craft leans cute instead of scary or creepy, which often makes it more kid-friendly.
 When given the choice between spooky or sweet, I always go for cute things, and kids also respond better to that balance.

 This activity allow children’s to have creative fun without triggering fear, which is exactly what I desire for calm rainy-day indoor play.